Software Acquisition Survival Skills

 During the course, participants are presented with common problems that affect real acquisition programs.
 The course explores the nature and the impact of each problem, along with ways to recognize the symptoms, avoidance methods, and recovery techniques.
 Composed of lectures and class exercises, this course allows ample opportunity for questions and discussions and provides actionable tips and a set of tools and reference resources to help in the management of current and future projects.

-- Department of Defense (DoD) and other government program managers and their staff members responsible for projects and programs requiring the acquisition of software-intensive systems
+- U.S. Department of Defense (DoD) and other government program managers and their staff members responsible for projects and programs requiring the acquisition of software-intensive systems

 - program managers, project managers, and project staff of contractors providing software-intensive systems to the government